 \section{{Introduction}}

 The aim of this paper is to study the hydrodynamic limit for a non-equilibrium system subject to an exterior time dependent force at the boundary.
 We consider the most simple mechanical model with non-linear interaction, i.e. a one dimensional chain of $N$ anharmonic oscillators.
-The left side is attached to a wall, while on the right side is acting a force $\tau$ (tension).
+The left side is attached to a fixed point, while on the right side is acting a force $\tau$ (tension).
 For each value of $\tau$ there is a family of equilibrium (Gibbs) measures parametrized by the temperature (and by the tension $\tau$).
-It turns out for this specific model that these Gibbs measures can be written as a product.
+It turns out that these Gibbs measures can be written as a product.

 We are interested in the macroscopic non-equilibrium behaviour of this system as $N$ tends to infinity, after rescaling space and time with $N$ in the same way (\emph{hyperbolic scaling}).
 We also consider situations in which the tension $\tau$ depends slowly on time, such that it changes in the macroscopic time scale.
 In this way we can also take the system originally at equilibrium at a certain tension $\tau_0$ and push out of equilibrium by changing the exterior tension.